 The Competent Authority should determine the frequency of Recurrent Training.
 It is recommended that Recurrent Training should be carried out at intervals not exceeding five years.

 Overview

-Refresher Training should be undertaken to ensure that VTS Personnel maintain their qualifications to a satisfactory level of operational performance.

 The flowchart below describes the steps necessary in order to enable the revalidation of a VTS qualification.

 Process for the revalidation of VTS qualifications